andreabonvini/Notes/Neurosensory/NeurosensoryPart2.md

   Refractive surgery has become very popular in recent years; however, some complications may result in rare cases, mainly due to healing of the cornea with an imperfect surface (irregular astigmatism), which blurs the vision of light spots in the dark.

 - ***Retinal Degeneration Pathologies***

-  Most retinal degeneration pathologies involve the \textbf{loss of receptors}.
+  Most retinal degeneration pathologies involve the loss of receptors.

   The gangliar cells (often with most retinal layers) and the subsequent visual pathways are preserved.
   Hence, a functional electrical stimulation of the retina could stimulate visual pathways.